Some Like It Hot: Box office

-Critical response
+Retrospective appraisal

 Some Like It Hot received widespread acclaim from critics and is considered among the best films of all time.
-On review aggregator Rotten Tomatoes, 94% of 66 critics have given the film a positive review, with an average rating of 9.1/10.
-The website's critical consensus reads, "Some Like It Hot: A spry, quick-witted farce that never drags."
+On review aggregator Rotten Tomatoes, 95% of 73 critics have given the film a positive review, with an average rating of 9.1/10.
+The website's critical consensus calls it "a spry, quick-witted farce that never drags."
 According to Metacritic, another review aggregator which calculated a weighted average score of 98 out of 100 based on 19 critics, the film received "universal acclaim".
-Chicago Sun-Times's Roger Ebert wrote, "Wilder's 1959 comedy is one of the enduring treasures of the movies, a film of inspiration and meticulous craft."
+The Chicago Sun-Times's Roger Ebert wrote: "Wilder's 1959 comedy is one of the enduring treasures of the movies, a film of inspiration and meticulous craft."
 Ebert gave the film four stars out of four and included it in his Great Movies list.
 John McCarten of The New Yorker referred to the film as "a jolly, carefree enterprise".
-Richard Roud, writing for The Guardian in 1967, said with this film Wilder comes "close to perfection".
+Richard Roud, writing for The Guardian in 1967, called it "close to perfection".